mcaceresb/stata-gtools/docs/usage/hashsort.md

 sort and gsort using hashes and C-plugins

-_**Important:**_ Hashsort does not afford speed improvements over sort for Stata/MP users.
-Hence it is considered an experimental command, even though it is typically faster than gsort even in Stata/MP.
+_**Important:**_ Hashsort does not afford speed improvements over sort when the resulting sort will be unique or when the user has access to Stata/MP.
+Hence it is considered an experimental command, even though it is generally faster than gsort even in Stata/MP.

-_Note for Windows users:_ It may be necessary to run gtools, dependencies at the start of your Stata session.
+_Note for Windows users:_ It may be necessary to run `gtools, dependencies` at the start of your Stata session.

 Syntax
 ------